WAP (song): Background and release

 Cardi B and Megan Thee Stallion first connected through their respective wardrobe stylists.
 After meeting her in Los Angeles, Cardi B told her team that she was considering a collaboration with her.
 A couple of days later, both sent tracks to each other.
 Cardi B had her business partner Brooklyn Johnny send "WAP".
 After receiving Megan's verses, the song's engineers started editing and mixing vocals, still trying to find a way to emphasize the song's hook.
 They decided to switch the order of Megan's verses to improve the way the song flowed.

 On August 3, Cardi B revealed an upcoming collaboration with Megan Thee Stallion.
 The announcement included the single artwork which shows the two rappers back to back against a bright pink background, holding out their tongues.
 They are styled with gold "WAP" hoop earrings, 1990s-inspired makeup, and tall interlocking updos.
 The day before the single's release, Frank Ski teased his involvement through a Twitter post.
 Cardi B and Megan promoted the premiere with a livestream on YouTube.

 "WAP" was released on August 7, 2020, as a digital download, vinyl, and cassette.
-A clean version was sent to U.S. radio, as opposed to the original version.
-In it, the hook is changed from "wet-ass pussy" to "wet and gushy", among other censors.
 It marked Cardi B's first release of 2020, and Megan's first release following a highly publicized shooting incident involving Tory Lanez, where Megan had sustained injuries from a bullet to her feet.
+A clean version was released to U.S. radio stations, in which a number of the profanities are censored.
+For example, the hook is changed from "wet-ass pussy" to "wet and gushy".
 To accompany the release of the single, Cardi B launched a line of waterproof "WAP" merchandise which included umbrellas and raincoats.
 She confirmed that the song will appear on her upcoming second studio album.